open-telemetry/opentelemetry-specification/specification/trace/api.md

 * `SERVER` indicates that the span covers server-side handling of a remote request while the client awaits a response.
-* `CLIENT` indicates that the span describes a request to a remote service where the client await a response.
+* `CLIENT` indicates that the span describes a request to a remote service where the client awaits a response.
   When the context of a `CLIENT` span is propagated, `CLIENT` span usually becomes a parent of a remote `SERVER` span.
 * `PRODUCER` indicates that the span describes the initiation or scheduling